Content Moderation & RLHF Services for Safer AI

 Content annotation for AI Red Teaming

-Definition of critical test scenarios (malicious prompts, ambiguities, workarounds, adversarial prompts)
+Definition of critical test scenarios (malicious prompts, ambiguities, jailbreak attemps and prompt-injection techniques, adversarial prompts)

 Generation of content by the AI model in these targeted scenarios